softicfaruk/omdb-api-e2e-testing/README.md

-If you are OSX user in nightwatch.json you need.
+If you are Windows user in nightwatch.json you need.